maxgio92/notes/content/notes/program-execution-environment.md

 While this is usually true, it's not mandatory and it depends on how the binary has been compiled.
 This mainly depends on the compiler optimization techniques.

-> If you're interested in the main impacts of libraries compiled with this optimization and distributed by common Linux distributions I recommend this Brendan Gregg's great article: https://www.brendangregg.com/blog/2024-03-17/the-return-of-the-frame-pointers.html.

 In particular, CALL instruction pushes also the value of the program counter at the moment of the new function call (next instruction address), and gives control to the target address.
 The program counter is set to the target address of the `CALL` instruction, which is, the first instruction of the called function.

 In a nutshell: the just pushed return address is a snapshot of the program counter, and the pushed frame pointer is a snapshot of the base pointer, and they're both available in the stack.